FAQ

 Given the right circumstances, our paint can glow well for up to 24 hours!
 (See our 24 hour time-lapse here).
 However, the glow is at it's most strongest for the first few hours.
 After a few hours, when the glow lessens, you may need to let your eyes adjust to the darkness more in order to see how well it is actually still glowing.
 For example, after washing your hands from painting with Aurora, you may think you have no paint left on your hands, but if you wake up in the middle of the night don't be surprised to see glowing specks of dried Aurora still on your hands!
 Even these tiny, almost invisible specks of Aurora paint on your hands will still have a visible glow many hours later.
 They appear bright enough because your eyes have fully adjusted to the dark.

 While SpaceBeams paints are non-toxic safe when in contact with skin, we do not recommend them to be used on skin because a purpose made body-paint would be better for this.
 SpaceBeams paints are not intended for this use and so may irritate some skin types.
-You can test a small area to check first, but even so, we recommend finding a more suitable glow in the dark body-paint for this use.
+We recommend finding a more suitable glow in the dark body-paint for this use.

 Straight out of the bottle, SpaceBeams paints are fairly thick in consistency.
 This can be surprising at first, but it is deliberate and for a very good reason.
 SpaceBeams paint's superior glows are due to a higher concentration of the particles which create the glow effect.
 When developing our paints we found this created significantly better glows.
 Other brands dilute their paint too much which negatively affects their ability to glow.
 SpaceBeams paints are water-based and so keeping them thicker/more-concentrated out of the bottle gives you more options… You can either keep it thick for increased glows, or if you need a more liquid consistency for detailed work, you can simply thin down with water.
 Thinning happens quickly, so add only single drops of water at a time until the desired consistency is obtained.
 SpaceBeams paint's will still dry in the same way and the glow will not be negatively impacted – especially if multiple layers are applied to ensure a thick final application.